isomerpages/moe-chongzhengpri/_information-for-parents/Useful Information/Sexuality Education.md

 to make wise, informed and responsible decisions to keep themselves safe from sexuality-related risks.</p>
 <p></p>
-<p><strong>Schedule of Sexuality Education for P5 students of Chongzheng Primary School in 2025:</strong>
+<p><strong>Schedule of Sexuality Education Lessons in CCE for P5 students of Chongzheng Primary School in 2026:</strong>
 </p>
 <table style="minWidth: 100px">
 <colgroup>